Iapetus-11/Classy-JSON/README.md

 ```

 ## Contribution
-* Fork the repository
-* Make any changes
-* Submit a pull request
+* Contributions are welcome!
+Just submit a pull request!